Frequently Asked Questions

 2. Unmount the shared directory (deployment/server) in all servers except in one server/instance.

-3. Run WSO2 Update Tool to update the product pack with the latest changes (jar, war, and webapp changes).
+3. Run the WSO2 Update tool to update the product pack with the latest changes (jar, war, and webapp changes).

 5. This will apply all the updates sent for deployment/server directories from WSO2.